Menditect/documentation/docs/Teststep/index.md

 - Review any configuration [Errors](error) and save your changes.

 **Option 3: Move a Teststep to another Test Case.**
-- Click on the "<i class="fas fa-ellipsis"></i>" button on the Teststep.
+- Click on the <i class="fas fa-ellipsis"></i> button on the Teststep.
 - Click on "<i class="fas fa-arrow-right"></i> Another test case".
 - Use drag and drop to move the Teststep.
 - Review any configuration [Errors](error) and save your changes.

 ### Edit a Teststep
-- Click on "<i class="fa fa-pencil"></i>" Edit".
+- Click on "<i class="fa fa-pencil"></i> Edit".
-- Click on "<i class="fa fa-pencil"></i>" next to the Teststep name to edit the Name or the Description, or to Highlight the Teststep.
+- Click on <i class="fa fa-pencil"></i> next to the Teststep name to edit the Name or the Description, or to Highlight the Teststep.

 Note that it not is possible to change the action or type of Teststep after creation, or change the entity or microflow that it is associated with.

 ### Configure a Teststep
-- Click on "<i class="fas fa-cog"></i>" on the Teststep name to set the Attribute Values or Microflow Parameter Values.
+- Click on <i class="fas fa-cog"></i> on the Teststep name to set the Attribute Values or Microflow Parameter Values.

 When setting Attribute Values, always keep in mind that the meaning of the value is different for a Retrieve action.
 - For Create / Change Object actions and Microflow parameters, the Attribute will be *assigned* the entered value, and 'empty' if checked, but left blank.